 Dialing plans in certain locations allow for dialing numbers in local areas sans the area code or even city code prefixes.
 Unique local phone numbers are also usable for high-capacity numbers having numerous telephone circuits, as is commonly seen in television and radio stations where multiple callers simultaneously try to connect.

 However, the formatting and allocation of local phone numbers is completely under the control of the issuing country’s government.
 In fact, in some countries, Local Number Portability (LNP) allows the subscriber to change his service provider without changing his existing number.
-This of course, has certain geographical limitations.
+This, of course, has certain geographical limitations.
 An example of this would be an existing local phone company being able to port to a competitor within the same rate center only.

 Working Methods of Local Phone Numbers

-The Origination of Local Phone Numbers Exchanges
+The Origination of Phone Number Exchanges

 The early local telephone exchanges were entirely manual.
 The subscriber had to lift the receiver of their telephone and ask the operator to connect them to their requested number.
 However, this was time-consuming and gradually it gave way to automatic exchanges, also called dial services.